-Scythe: The Wind Gambit and Scythe: The Rise of Fenris introduce several new modules to mix up the gameplay, with the latter also adding in an eight-episode campaign that develops the storyline.
+Scythe: The Wind Gambit and Scythe: The Rise of Fenris introduce several new modules to mix up the gameplay, with the latter also adding an eight-episode campaign that develops the storyline.

 Finally, Scythe: Invaders from Afar adds two new factions, increasing the total player count to seven.

 Okay, so maybe not necessarily an expansion, the modular board add-on can boost your Scythe replayability.